aws/aws-lambda-roadmap/README.md

 A: We haven't worked out how pull requests should work for a public roadmap page, but we will take all PRs very seriously and review for inclusion.
 Read about [contributing](/CONTRIBUTING.md).

-## License
+## License Summary

-This library is licensed under the Creative Commons Attribution-ShareAlike 4.0 International License.
+The documentation is made available under the Creative Commons Attribution-ShareAlike 4.0 International License.
+See the LICENSE file.

-To learn more about the services, head here: http://aws.amazon.com/lambda
+The sample code within this documentation is made available under the MIT-0 license.
+See the LICENSE-SAMPLECODE file.